SimonGideon/30-Days-0f-JavaScript/README.md

             console.log(sentenceUpper);
             console.log(sentenceLower);
      ```
+  * String comparison.
+    Strings are compared  using dictionaries.
+You can read more on this in [String Comparison](https://javascript.info/comparison)
   * Extracting string character.
     The following  methods can be used to extract strings:
        * charAt( ) --> Takes arument position.